The Division of Fish & Wildlife is committed to providing safe and responsible hunting opportunities for youth in Delaware.

 Answer: Yes.
-A youth must be accompanied by a licensed hunter who has the lawful right to hunt.
+A youth must be accompanied by a licensed hunter who has the lawful right to hunt in Delaware.
 Also, if a youth is hunting his/her own property of 20 acres or more and are license exempt, the youth may be accompanied by a license exempt hunter who also has a lawful right to hunt that property.

 Answer: Yes.
-Youth hunters must be accompanied by a licensed adult who has both a state and federal waterfowl (duck) stamp.
-If the accompanying adult does not have a state and federal waterfowl (duck) stamp, the adult DOES NOT have the lawful right to hunt and may not accompany the youth hunter.
+Youth hunters must be accompanied by a Delaware licensed adult who has both a state and federal waterfowl (duck) stamp.
+If the accompanying adult does not have a state and federal waterfowl (duck) stamp, the adult DOES NOT have the lawful right to hunt (to include calling) and may not accompany the youth hunter.

 Answer: Yes, unless the hunter is participating in a Division of Fish & Wildlife youth hunting day.